Demonstrated Interest

 - • Bad demonstrated interest is worse than none: repeated empty emails to admissions officers can actively hurt.

-In Korean admissions, a school either looks at your 내신 and 수능 score or it doesn't.
-There's no mechanism by which showing up at the college gate and saying "I really want to attend" changes your outcome.
-Demonstrated Interest is therefore completely alien to most Korean families, and it has to be explained before it can be strategized.
+In many non-US admissions systems, your test scores and grades determine the outcome.
+There is no mechanism by which showing up at the college gate and saying "I really want to attend" changes anything.
+Demonstrated Interest is therefore completely alien to most international families, and it has to be explained before it can be strategized.

-In the US, many private universities track yield — the percentage of admitted students who enroll — because yield affects their US News ranking and financial planning.
+In the US, many private universities track yield, the percentage of admitted students who enroll, because yield affects their US News ranking and financial planning.
 Admitting students who are unlikely to enroll hurts yield.
 So these schools look for signals that an applicant is serious.
-That's demonstrated interest.
+That is demonstrated interest.

 What counts as demonstrated interest